jonathf/numpoly/doc/array_function.rst

 Not everything is possible to support, and for the functions that are supported, not all function are supportable.

+As a developer note, ``numpoly`` aims at being backwards compatible with ``numpy``.
+This means that all functions below should as far as possible mirror the behavior their ``numpy`` counterparts, and for polynomial constant, they should be identical (except for the object type).
+Function that provides behavior not covered by ``numpy`` should be placed under :ref:`polynomial_functions`.

 .. automodsumm:: numpoly.array_function
    :functions-only: